 I found inspiration in the authors “Habit of the Month” - replacing negative self talk with positive feedback and affirmations.
 Sometimes when tensions are high and we are faced with more responsibilities and challenges, we become more critical of our actions, our mistakes, and our results.
 Then the negative self talk starts to creep in.

-Replace does words instead with constructive words.
+Instead, replace those negative words with constructive words.
 Words that can breath life.
-I liken this habit to counting your successes through life’s journey as opposed to dwelling on your failures.
+I liken this habit to reflecting on your successes stories as opposed to dwelling on your failures.

 For everything flowers from within of self blessing though sometimes it is necessary to reteach a thing it’s loveliness